 Expedition Staff Manager

-Born in England and raised in Canada, I’ve also lived in Mexico and Australia and spent extensive amounts of time in Argentina and Russia, so I consider myself a global citizen.
-Additionally, with a Zambian father, British mother and Western Australian wife, I’ve developed a peculiar accent.
-Over the past decade, I’ve completed over 100 polar expeditions, including 10 to the geographic North Pole.
-I’ve sailed on 14 expedition vessels, icebreakers, and completed trips by land and air.
-Through these experiences, I’ve developed a strong passion for these regions.
-I have also studied the Russian language and Soviet and Russian polar history.
-After 16 field seasons, my role now includes supporting Quark Expeditions’ strategic planning for operations in the Russian Arctic, and the management of field teams.
-My goals include reclaiming my grandfather’s farm in Zambia, becoming fluent in Russian, growing my not-for-profit organization to increase outreach projects in Arctic communities, and making your polar experience unforgettable.
+Born in England and raised in Canada, Alex has also lived in Mexico and Australia and spent extensive time in Argentina and Russia, so he considers himself a global citizen.
+Additionally, with a Zambian father, British mother and Western Australian wife, he has developed a peculiar accent.
+Over the past decade, he has completed over 100 polar expeditions, including 10 to the geographic North Pole.
+He has sailed on 14 expedition vessels, icebreakers, and completed trips by land and air.
+Through these experiences, Alex has developed a strong passion for these regions.
+He has also studied the Russian language and Soviet and Russian polar history.
+After 16 field seasons, his role now includes supporting Quark Expeditions’ strategic planning for operations in the Russian Arctic, and the management of field teams.
+My goals include reclaiming my grandfather’s farm in Zambia, becoming fluent in Russian, growing his not-for-profit organization to increase outreach projects in Arctic communities, and making your polar experience unforgettable.

 Do you have any awards, published research, or committee memberships?